History and History of Art (joint honours)

 • Seminars give you the opportunity to discuss examples, texts and ideas and raise questions about material covered in lectures.

-• Self-Evaluation teaches you how to develop critical self-awareness through processes of self-evaluation and are required to write a ‘self-evaluation report’ for each practice module.
+• Self-Evaluation teaches you how to develop critical self-awareness through processes of self-evaluation and you are required to write a ‘self-evaluation report’ for each practice module.

 • Summative tutorials require you to present either resolved or in-progress experimental work and provide feedback on each other’s practice.